rosshemsley/iOpener/README.md

 iOpener
 =======

-A Sublime Text 3 package to make locating and opening files much faster.
+A Sublime Text 3 package to make locating and opening files much faster, by opening from path instead of using the gui interface.
 Behaviour mostly emulates emacs' find-file.
 With auto-completion, directory listings and history.

 Use
 ---
 Tap `super+o` or `cntl-o` as usual (or use the command pallete, and select the command `Find File`).
 You will be greeted with an input panel that allows you to type in file paths.

 - Pressing tab will cause completion to occur.